zjfong/building-js-iterators-lab/README.md

 # Check Your Solution
 ## Checking Your Code: Using Driver Code

-You should not be calling your functions directly.
-For example, you should not call `myMap` inside `myMap.js`.

-If you want to test your code manually, we recommend you write all of your "driver code" inside of `index.js`.
+To check your code manually, we recommend you write "driver code" inside of `index.js` instead of from inside your iterator files (e.g. `myEach.js`, `myMap.js`, `myReduce.js`).
+This helps keep your "driver code" seperate from your "implementation code".

-Here's what your driver code might look like:
+Here's an example of what good driver code looks like:

 ``` javascript
 //index.js